 If you’ve recently mopped your laminate floors and found them to be sticky afterwards, don’t panic!
 This is a common problem that can usually be fixed quite easily.
 Here’s what you need to know about why your laminate floors are sticky after mopping, and how to fix the problem.

 The most likely reason for your laminate floors being sticky after mopping is that you used too much water.
 When mopping laminate floors, it’s important to use just enough water to dampen the mop head – using too much water can lead to the floor becoming wet, which can then cause the adhesive on the back of the laminate tiles to loosen and become sticky.
-To fix this problem, start by ensuring that you’re only using a damp mop head when cleaning your laminate floors.

 If they’re still sticky after mopping with a damp head, try using a cleaner that’s specifically designed for use on laminate floors – this will help remove any residue that may be causing the stickiness.
 Once you’ve cleaned the floor with a suitable cleaner, dry it thoroughly with a clean towel or cloth – this will help prevent any further sticking.
 If your laminate floors are still sticky after following these steps, it’s possible that there may be something wrong with the adhesive on the back of the tiles.